 WordPress Manager For WHMCS

-|WordPress Manager For WHMCS is a module that enables your customers to control and freely alter their WordPress instances right in your WHMCS. |
+|WordPress Manager For WHMCS is a module that enables your customers to control and freely alter their WordPress instances right inside your WHMCS. |

-- Admin Area Features:
+- Admin Area:

 |✔ View Active WordPress Installations, Clients And Products Summary|